ShawnBrody/Business-Strategy-4351/README.md

-# Test2
+# Business-Strategy-4351
-This is a line from RStudio
+This is code used for a the final project in BUS 4351